 New to carrots yourself?
-Here’s how to choose the best carrots for you family.
+Here’s how to choose the best carrots for your family.

 - Choose bright, deeply colored vegetables.
-The more deep and bright the orange, the fresher and sweeter the carrot will be.
+The deeper and bright the orange, the fresher and sweeter the carrot will be.

 - If buying with the tops on, make sure the leaves aren’t wilted – those will be the least fresh.

 - Avoid choosing anything dry or cracked.
 This can mean they are older and beginning to dry out.

 firmroots.
 Soft or flexible areas on a carrot can meanit’s getting old.

 Looking to get your kids started eating the orange veg?
 I’ve compiled a ton of

 - Carrot Orange Smoothie.
 Orange flavor convinces littles this immune-boosting smoothie is packed with nothing but.
 Meanwhile, carrot puree adds fiber, vitamins, and a hit of veggies!